halfer/cd-demo-container/README.md

 is a bit different because, obviously, it runs via a secure site.
 This is achieved by adding a [Traefik](https://traefik.io/) front-end proxy in front of the demo container.

+Other resources
+---

+To achieve zero-downtime continuous deployment, I used the technique shown in [this video](https://www.youtube.com/watch?v=dLBGoaMz7dQ); I recommend watching it, as it is very-well presented.

 License
 ---